20-Minute Beef Gochujang Noodles

 You can’t beat the vibrant, bold flavor that the combination of gochujang, green onions, sweet apple, and a touch of honey creates.
 Every bite is packed with savory depth, a hint of sweetness, and a spicy kick that gently tingles your tongue.

 With the addition of ground beef and a fresh cucumber topping, this meal is a complete, nutritionally balanced meal served in one satisfying bowl.

-Take a look at my Korean Ground Beef Rice Bowl for another speedy weeknight dinner suggestion!
+Take a look at my Korean Ground Beef Recipe for another speedy weeknight dinner suggestion!

 Tailor this dish to suit your needs by swapping the ground beef for a protein of your choice.
 Adjust the gochujang to align with your heat tolerance and tweak the seasoning by adding a splash of soy sauce if desired.

 Easy to Make

 Big flavors don’t require a big time commitment.
 You’ll have a delicious, enticing meal ready in 20 minutes or less, from start to finish.
 See my Yaki Udon for another quick recipe.

 The elements that bring these Gochujang Noodles to life are simple Asian staple ingredients, paired with a variety of customization options to make this dish uniquely your own.

 This Korean fermented chili paste is a flavor powerhouse, essential for anyone looking to explore Korean cuisine.
 It’s crafted from Korean chili flakes, rice or wheat (which varies by brand), and salt, resulting in a spicy base that carries a subtle sweet and tangy undercurrent.